 Students studying Psychology at New College are required to complete eight specific courses within the discipline, as well as at least two advanced-level courses in psychology and the psychology senior seminar.
 A senior thesis is also required.

-Four of the following six courses must be taken:
+Four of the following five courses must be taken:

 A laboratory course in one of the following areas:

 Cognitive, Development, and Social Psychology

 (Laboratories in the Natural Sciences Division are offered in conjunction with Neurobiology, Neuroanatomy, and Brain, Behavior, and Evolution)

 2 Advanced Psychology Electives

 Psychology Senior Seminar